Topology change and emergent scale symmetry in compact star matter via gravitational wave detection: Topology change and emergent symmetry

-\sect{Topology change and emergent symmetry} One way to do nuclear many body problem is to use the effective theory including mesons only ($\chi$mEFT) and regard baryons as topology objects carrying winding number one --- skyrmions--- and put skyrmions onto a certain crystal lattice.
-A robust conclusion found in this approach is that there is a topology change corresponding to the skyrmion-half-skyrmion transition with half-skyrmion carrying winding number-1/2~\cite{MR_SkyrRev}.
-By the Cheshire Cat Principle expounded in \cite{Ma:2019ery}, the location of the topology change $n_{1/2}$ is found to be confined in the range $(2 \lsim n_{1/2}/n_0 < 4)$ to capture the putative hadron-quark continuity.
+In this section, we first summarize the key points of the model used in this work.
+For the details of the model, see Refs.\cite{Ma:2019ery,MR-book}.
+One way to approach the nuclear many-body problem is to use the effective theory incorporating mesons only and to regard baryons as topology objects carrying winding number one---skyrmions---and to put skyrmions onto a certain crystal lattice.
+A robust conclusion found in this approach is that there is a topology change corresponding to the skyrmion--half-skyrmion transition with the half-skyrmion carrying a winding number-1/2~\cite{MR_SkyrRev}.
+By the Cheshire Cat Principle expounded in \cite{Ma:2019ery}, the location of the topology change $n_{1/2}$ is found to be confined in the range $(2 \lsim n_{1/2}/n_0 < 4)$ to capture the putative hadron--quark continuity.

 This topology change has several important impacts on the EoS for densities $n > n_{1/2}$ \cite{Ma:2019ery}.
-Some of them relevant to the present work are (i) the quark condensate vanishes globally but not locally with non-vanishing and nearly density independent pion and dilaton --- will be introduced later --- decay constants $f_\pi \sim f_\chi \neq 0$, (ii) the baryon mass becomes a density independent constant with magnitude $m_0\simeq (0.6 - 0.9)m_N$ which signals the emergence of the parity-doubling structure of nucleons and (iii) the hidden gauge coupling associated with the $\rho$ meson mass to be introduced later starts to drop and flows to zero at the vector manifestation fixed point~\cite{Harada:2003jx}, therefore the vector meson becomes massless and the hidden gauge symmetry emerges.
+Some of them relevant to the present work are as follows: (i) The quark condensate vanishes globally but not locally with nonvanishing and nearly density-independent pion and dilaton---will be introduced later---decay constants $f_\pi \sim f_\chi \neq 0$. (ii) The baryon mass becomes a density-independent constant with a magnitude $m_0\simeq (0.6 - 0.9)m_N$, indicating the emergence of the parity-doubling structure of nucleons. (iii) The hidden gauge coupling associated with the $\rho$ meson mass, to be introduced later, starts to drop and flows to zero at the vector manifestation fixed point~\cite{Harada:2003jx}, and therefore, the vector meson becomes massless, and the hidden gauge symmetry emerges.

-Although the skyrmion crystal approach can provide some robust and valuable information on the possible topology structure of the nuclear matter beyond saturation density $n_0$, so far it cannot be put into practice due to the lack of the systematical and reliable formulation of the many body dynamics.
-In practice, we resort to the effective theory including baryons as explicit degrees of freedom and incorporate the robust conclusion from the skyrmion crystal --- the density dependence of physical quantities and the topology change --- to the parameters in the baryonic effective theory.
-For a systematic review we refer to \cite{Ma:2019ery}.
+Although the skyrmion crystal approach can provide some robust and valuable information on the possible topology structure of nuclear matter beyond saturation density $n_0$, so far it has not been put into practice owing to the lack of systematic and reliable formulation of the many-body dynamics.
+In practice, we resort to the effective theory in which baryons are included as explicit degrees of freedom and incorporate the robust conclusion from the skyrmion crystal---the density dependence of physical quantities and the topology change---to the parameters in the baryonic effective theory.
+For a systematic review, please refer to \cite{Ma:2019ery}.